FAU-Paleo/apw_2023/docs/data/3_phylogenetics/02_likelihood.md

 fitJC_opt
 ```

 As the ML algorithm proceeds it outputs information about the progress.
 You can see how the likelihood changes as the tree topology and the branch lengths (edge weights) are updated.
-You should also see that the likelihood is improving, i.e. getting larger.
+You should also see that the likelihood is improving, i.e., getting larger.

 The function outputs a list with a bunch of values that might be of interest, including the tree.